DrflamemontgomerySchool/splufp-interpreter/README.md

 variable_name = 4

--- Functions are similar but have an arguments list function_name arg1 arg2 = arg1 + arg2
+-- Functions are similar but have an arguments list function_name arg1 arg2 { add arg1 arg2 }

--- Functions are variables are constant by default but can be modifiable set var_or_func = 12 var_of_func = 10
+-- Variables can be constant or modifiable set var_or_func = 12
+var_of_func = 10